Women’s History Month Activities for All Ages (Plus Free Posters)

 Stage a classroom wax museum

 This is such a fun, engaging project.
-Girls create a presentation board and display about the famous woman they’ve chosen.
+Girls create a presentation board and display about a famous woman they’ve chosen.
 Then, they dress up as their subject and stand by their display.
 As others visit the “museum,” each “wax statue” can answer questions or provide more information about the woman they represent.
-(Use these free KWL charts to kickstart student research.)
+Use KWL charts to kick-start student research.

 Start a “Books by Women” reading log

-Try this for one of your women’s history month activities: challenge kids to read as many books written or illustrated by women as they can.
-Use our free printable reading logs to help them keep track, plus check out these book report templates in a variety of styles.
+Try this for one of your Women’s History Month activities: Challenge kids to read as many books written or illustrated by women as they can.
+Use printable reading logs to help them keep track, plus

 Compare and contrast two famous women